According to market research firm IDC, the spending on big data and analytics products is expected to surpass $200 billion by 2020.

-Businesses are running on digital environments, and every interaction you or your customers makes with the computer is generating massive amounts of data.
+Businesses are running on digital environments, and every interaction you or your customers make with the computer is generating massive amounts of data.
 You should be able to put this data to use and avoid guesswork.

 Data literacy is as important as literacy.
-Data literacy empowers people and organizations make informed decisions, stop the guesswork and more importantly focus on what matters.
+Data literacy empowers people and organizations to make informed decisions, stop the guesswork and more importantly focus on what matters.